 Notre-Dame's fame is at least partially due to Victor Hugo's 1831 novel, Notre-Dame de Paris, which was translated into English as The Hunchback of Notre Dame.
 No doubt, the subsequent Disney interpretations of the novel have had even more to do with the church's popularity as a tourist attraction.

 The Notre-Dame Cathedral is open every day from 7:45 AM until at least 6:45 PM.
 By mid-morning, and certainly by the afternoon there is a long queue, but travelgasm.com would suggest that you arrive first thing in the morning, when you may be able to stroll right in after the security check.
 Note that luggage and backpacks are not permitted at all.
-The cathedral itself is free to enter, but there is a charge for most visitors to go to the top and a charge to go down into the crypt.
+The cathedral itself is free to enter, but a well-regarded guided tour is available for advance purchase.
+There also is a charge for most visitors to go to the top and a charge to go down into the crypt.

-If you would like to skip the line to go to the top, there is a guided tour ticket available for advance purchase that costs more, but it may be of interest if you would both like the insight of a tour guide as well as to save time.
-Alternately, you might also want to consider buying the Paris Museum Pass.
+If you would like to skip the line to go to the top, you might want to consider buying the Paris Museum Pass.
 The Paris Museum Pass will allow you to skip the line at the Notre Dame towers and crypt as well as at the Louvre, Centre Pompidou, and the Panthéon, along with many other attractions.
 Two, four, and six-day options are available.

 The entrance to the tours — which is French for "towers," a grammatical "false friend" that confuses some English speakers into thinking that it is for organized tours — is on the outside to the left of the cathedral when facing it from Parvis Notre-Dame – Place Jean-Paul-II, the main square.
 The entrance to the crypt is toward the far side of the same square away from the cathedral itself.